-Did you spot the DIY felted wool ball garland in Monday's post about my wintry blue and white holiday decor?
+Did you happen to spot the DIY felted ball garland in Monday’s post about my wintry blue and white holiday decor?
 My mantle is so narrow that decorating it is a real challenge.
-It's difficult to create a layered look but I wanted it to look really full and interesting so I came up with some tricks, like tucking glittering picks behind my cone trees for extra oomph and making a huge, natural cedar wreath to add some height.
+It’s difficult to create a layered look but I wanted it to look really full and interesting so I came up with some tricks, like tucking glittering picks behind my cone trees for extra oomph and making a huge, natural cedar wreath to add some height.

 Making felted wool ball garland is really, really easy, which makes it the perfect last minute holiday craft or decor idea.
 Hang it from a mantle, like I did, or use it as garland around a tree.
 Mix up the size and color of the balls and use colorful, metallic thread for some sparkle and shine.
 You could even mix in some beads or needle felt designs onto the felt balls.